TheArturthur/CoppermindScraper/Cosmere/Moash.md

 Moash's eye color is initially (and erroneously) written as dark green in *The Way of Kings*.
 In *Words of Radiance*, his eyes are said to be brown.
 Peter Ahlstrom has confirmed that Moash's eyes are brown and that the first book is incorrect.
 The name Moash was originally a singer name.
 Had he not begun killing for Odium, Moash could have become a Windrunner of at least the Third Ideal.
+Initial concept art of Moash's black Bridge Four uniform included a Bridge Four patch that was distorted and upside down, however, it was deemed too dramatic even for Moash.

 https://coppermind.net/wiki/Moash